Why Distributed Teams Are the New Hybrid Teams

 Distributed teams aren’t just a new, trendy way to refer to hybrid teams.
 They’re an entirely different dynamic that brings together talent from across the globe.
-And in some ways, they might be a better fit in the future of work than hybrid teams are – read on to find out why.
+And in some ways, following a distributed work model might be a better fit in the future of work than hybrid working itself – read on to find out why.

 What is a distributed team?

 A distributed team is a team where all members work from different cities.
 They don’t work from one primary location, and they rarely (if ever) meet in person unless on a specific business trip, in-person client meeting, or conference.

 Their time zones might vary, and their schedules are different, but ultimately, if done right, they’re solid examples of good communication and teamwork.
 A study from the Harvard Business Review shows that distributed teams were more efficient than local teams at ensuring the completion of projects and that local teams were quicker to abandon failing projects and slower to accomplish successful ones.

 What’s the difference between a distributed team and a remote team?

 Distributed teams and remote teams have several distinctive differing characteristics.
 Remote teams are comprised of employees who work from home, yet all share the same office.
 Additionally, hybrid teams are also different, as they can have several members at the same office and several others working from home.
 In a distributed team, however, no one is in the same location.
 Even if each team member is located at a different global office, they don’t have one central place to reconvene.
 Distributed team members may also work from home.